 A limit order when buying an asset ensures the user that the buy price will not exceed any higher than the amount selected.
 When placing a sell limit order, this of course would mean that the sale price would not execute any lower than the amount selected.

-This gives users more control over their orders placed, however, please be mindful that limit orders are two-sided, meaning that another user would need to either purchase/buy at your specified price in order for it to fill.
+This gives users more control over their orders placed, however, please be mindful that limit orders are two-sided, meaning that another user would need to either purchase or buy at your specified price in order for it to fill.